Pevojed/hello1/README.md

 # My Projects
-## Python programming, scrapping and automatization
+## Python Programming, Scrapping and Automatization

 I can do for you data collection in Excel or .csv format, web scraping, some more advanced tasks using simple APIs,
 some tasks of automatization.